-TechResort has helped schools, community groups, businesses, councils, central government and individuals grow digital skills since 2013
+TechResort has helped adults, young people, schools, community groups, businesses, councils and central government grow digital skills since 2013

 Recent work includes: